Benjamin Rosenbaum - published November 2003

 About the author:

 Benjamin Rosenbaum is troubled but hopeful.
 He used to live near Basel, Switzerland, but now he is moving back to the tangled superhighways of Northern Virginia, with his wife Esther, his daughter Aviva, and Aviva’s imaginary friends: Kiko, Makke, and the Happy Boy.
-His stories can be found in Asimov’s, Harper’s, Argosy, F&SF, Strange Horizons, Vestal Review, McSweeney’s, The Infinite Matrix,and Lady Churchill’s Rosebud Wristlet 11.
+He is the author of the collection The Ant King and Other Stories and his stories can be found in Asimov’s, Harper’s, Argosy, F&SF, Strange Horizons, Vestal Review, McSweeney’s, The Infinite Matrix,and Lady Churchill’s Rosebud Wristlet 11.

 About the artist:

 Peter Reiss was born in Brooklyn, New York.
 He attended The Cooper Union in New York City; Studio Art Centers International in Florence, Italy; and the University of Virginia School of Architecture.
 His artwork focuses on paintings of urban landscapes and abstracted aerial views.
 He now lives in Boston, Massachusetts with his wife, his sons, and his cats.